Using Destination Logic

 When testing your programmed study settings, it’s important to note the distinctions between the two Preview options.

-Preview tool at the Activity level is sufficient for testing destination logic, however it cannot be used to test segmentation.
-Activity level previewing allows you to preview every single Task within an Activity.
-This is useful for testing Task configurations, but should not be used to test segmentation logic.
-If you want to test your segmentation logic, you should always use the dedicated
+Using the Preview tool at the Activity level is sufficient for testing Destination Logic, however, it cannot be used to test Visibility Logic.
+Activity level previewing allows you to preview every single Task within an Activity regardless of visibility settings.
+If you want to test your Visibility Logic, you should always use the dedicated Preview Mode under the study Admin menu.
+This will be your closest representation of the participant experience.